American Equity Investment Life Holding (AEL) Expected to Announce Quarterly Sales of $514.11 Million

-COPYRIGHT VIOLATION NOTICE: “American Equity Investment Life Holding (AEL) Expected to Announce Quarterly Sales of $514.11 Million” was published by Macon Daily and is the property of of Macon Daily.
-If you are accessing this story on another website, it was illegally stolen and republished in violation of US & international copyright and trademark law.
-The correct version of this story can be read at https://macondaily.com/2018/04/08/american-equity-investment-life-holding-ael-expected-to-announce-quarterly-sales-of-514-11-million.html.
+TRADEMARK VIOLATION WARNING: This piece was published by Macon Daily and is the sole property of of Macon Daily.
+If you are reading this piece on another publication, it was illegally copied and republished in violation of United States and international trademark & copyright laws.
+The legal version of this piece can be accessed at https://macondaily.com/2018/04/12/american-equity-investment-life-holding-ael-expected-to-announce-quarterly-sales-of-514-11-million-updated-updated-updated.html.

 American Equity Investment Life Holding Company, through its subsidiaries, provides life insurance products and services in the United States.
 The company issues fixed index and rate annuities; and single premium immediate annuities, as well as life insurance products.
 The company markets its products through various distribution channels, including national marketing organizations, broker/dealers, banks, and registered investment advisors.